Skip to main content

 Corpus

-A saved set of inputs that can be used by the Fuzz Test to trigger execution of code paths in the system under test.
+A saved set of inputs that a fuzz test uses to trigger execution of code paths in the SUT.

 Seed corpus

 A small corpus that's usually provided by the user.
-A seed corpus can be used to aid the fuzzing engine at more quickly reach new code paths in the system under test.
-The fuzzing engine can then mutate on these initial seeds to discover more novel code paths.
+A seed corpus aids the fuzzing engine in quickly reaching new code paths in the SUT.
+The fuzzing engine mutates these initial seeds to discover more novel code paths.

 Generated corpus